Documentation Index

 Deployment Decision Guide

-Pixeltable supports two production deployment patterns.
+Pixeltable supports three production deployment patterns.
 Choose based on your constraints:| Question | Answer | Recommendation |

 |---|---|---|

-| Existing production DB that must stay? | Yes | Orchestration Layer |
+| Existing production DB that must stay? | Yes | Batch Processing (process in Pixeltable, export_sql to your DB) |

-| Need semantic search (RAG)? | Yes | Full Backend |
+| Need semantic search (RAG)? | Yes | Full Backend or Declarative Serving |

 | Expose Pixeltable as MCP server for LLM tools? | Yes | Full Backend + MCP Server |